Here is a simplified, direct-to-the-point summary of the relevant details in the novel, Faceless, by the Ghanaian writer, Amma Darko.

 Summary of the Text

-Later, Fofo is hit with the news of the brutal murder of her elder sister, Baby T whose body is found dumped behind a kiosk in the Agbogbloshie market.
+After surviving a rape attempt by Poison, another street child, Fofo is hit with the news of the brutal murder of her elder sister, Baby T whose body is found dumped behind a kiosk in the Agbogbloshie market.
 It is this tragic loss that leads Fofo to embark on a search for justice and vengeance for her slain sister, Baby T.

 The perpetrators are exposed and the causes of streetism discovered.
 Fofo is given a second chance to learn a trade and to live a better life so that her dream of a dignified life is actualized.